A toxic civil war threatening to rip Everton apart

 The turn of the year saw the relationship between Everton and their faithful nosedive to a point where it looked irreparable.

-Following the 4-1 home loss to Brighton on 3 January, club sources said chief executive Denise Barrett-Baxendale was manhandled by a male fan as she left the Goodison Park directors' box.
+Following the 4-1 home defeat by Brighton on 3 January, club sources said chief executive Denise Barrett-Baxendale was manhandled by a male fan as she left the Goodison Park directors' box.

 After the 2-1 loss against Southampton 11 days later, clips shared on social media showed home-grown forward Anthony Gordon's car blocked by a number of supporters while defender Yerry Mina was confronted.